Junior Eurovision Song Contest 2007: Participants

+Patricia Goldsmith, Communications Adviser of the Eurovision TV department, stated that nineteen countries would participate in the Junior Eurovision Song Contest 2007, though Spanish broadcaster Radiotelevisión Española (RTVE) later announced its withdrawal from the contest.
+Croatian broadcaster Hrvatska Radiotelevizija (HRT) also withdrew due to expense and difficulties in broadcasting the contest live.

+Débutante countries included, Armenia, Bulgaria, Georgia and Lithuania.
+Originally Bosnia and Herzegovina as well was going to be one of the four débutants but Georgia took this place when Radiotelevizija Bosne i Hercegovine (BHRT) decided to withdraw from participation.
+The minimum age of contestants was raised from 8 to 10 years this year.

+An official double CD of the Junior Eurovision Song Contest 2007 was intended to go on sale on 23 December 2007, however it was later cancelled due to a lack of interest.

+Returning artists

+Even though rules of Junior Eurovision do not allow participation of returning artists, Sweden's Frida Sandén previously provided backing vocals for Molly Sandén in 2006.

 Format

 Visual design

 On 22 October 2007, the contest was officially presented to the media at a press conference where the first details regarding the show were confirmed.
 The theme for the contest was water and the motto was Make a big splash!.
 Five water curtains decorated the stage designed by Ronald van Bersselaar, which explained why this year’s logo featured the "singing girl" wearing boots.

 Presenters

 At the same press conference, Kim-Lian van der Meij was revealed to be the female host of the show, alongside Sipke Jan Bousema who was the previously announced as the male host.

-Opening and interval acts
+Contest overview

+The event took place on 8 December 2007 at 20:15 CET.
+Seventeen countries participated, with the running order published in October 2007.
+All the countries competing were eligible to vote with the televote.
+Belarus won with 137 points, with Armenia, Serbia, Georgia, and Macedonia, completing the top five.
+Lithuania, Cyprus, Belgium, Portugal, and Greece occupied the bottom five positions.